janm399/springone2gx2013/README.md

 In essence, it does the ``cmake`` dance: in some sub-directory of ``$DIRECTORY``, it runs ``cmake ..``, followed by ``cmake --build .`` and ``sudo make install``.
 Remember that the standard C++ library must match in all the C++ projects.
 I am using C++11, with ``set(CMAKE_CXX_FLAGS "-std=c++11 -stdlib=libc++")`` in the ``CMakeLists.txt`` files.

 ###OpenCV
-As of 18th August, to build OpenCV, clone the repository from [https://github.com/Itseez/opencv](https://github.com/Itseez/opencv), then apply the changes in [PR 1244](https://github.com/Itseez/opencv/pull/1244).
+As of 18th August, to build OpenCV, clone the repository from [https://github.com/Itseez/opencv](https://github.com/Itseez/opencv), then follow the usual cmake build process.

-~~
+####Obsolete instructions
 As of 8th August, to build OpenCV, clone the repository from [https://github.com/Itseez/opencv](https://github.com/Itseez/opencv), then apply the changes in [PR 1244](https://github.com/Itseez/opencv/pull/1244).

 You can do so by applying this patch: